run-rx/rx/README.md

 This will prompt you to log in (or create an account) and allocate a machine in the cloud for you to use.
-Then it will copy your project from your local machine to the cloud instance and install any packages that your project needs.
+Then it will copy your project from your local machine to the cloud instance and install any dependencies that your project needs.

 It may take several minutes to allocate a machine, copy your source code, and install packages (depending on your project).